louisescher/astro-webrings/packages/web/README.md

   "url": "https://example.com"
 }
 ```
 The `name` can be anything you want it to be.
-The `id` should be a unique identifier for your site and should only contain lowercase letters from a-z, numbers, dots, hyphens and underscores.
+The `slug` should be a unique identifier for your site and should only contain lowercase letters from a-z, numbers, dots, hyphens and underscores.
 The `url` should be the URL to your site!
 This is where people will get linked to.

 Once your pull request is approved and merged, you can install the [`astro-webrings`](https://www.npmjs.com/package/astro-webrings) package, which allows you to add a badge for the ring to your site.
 Start by installing the package from the NPM: